NHOrus/srwq-compilation/episode-36.md

 *I...
 I don't...
 Ok.
 There's a... storm, coming, from the Endless Frontier.
 It's wrapping this universe in tendrils of indescribable darkness, making it almost impossible to access other dimensions.
 My last teleport nearly crippled me, I can't access the components that exist in hyperspace, and even my hyperwave link to my three homonculi is starting to pick up static.
 I can't tell exactly what caused this storm, but I know its something bad.
 And...
 I have the horrible feeling...
 I may be part of the cause...*

-"Wha...Dumi, what did you do?"
+"Wha...
+Dumi, what did you do?"

 *I activated my body and started teleporting around.
 Shuu turned on his Granzon.
 The Balmarians powered up their Neviim.
 The Huckebien R exploded.
 I arrived here.
 The Shadow Mirrors punched a hole in space, and travelled through it.
 Then the Irregulars stopped them, turning back time and altering their own reality in the process.
 Each of these things is like a note in a song, drawing up the snake from the pot, and is weakening the barriers that keep worlds apart.
 Its a cumulative process, but one that has been building from what we've been doing.*